 PEM argues that the brain’s role is to prevent prediction errors (hence its name).

 PEM is mostly applied to external experience - sensation through “exteroception”, that is through the five senses.
-However, in her book, [How Emotions are Made] (https://lisafeldmanbarrett.com/books/how-emotions-are-made/), Lisa Feldman Barrett argues that PEM appies to emotions as well as external experience.
+However, in her book, [How Emotions are Made] (https://lisafeldmanbarrett.com/books/how-emotions-are-made/), Lisa Feldman Barrett argues that PEM applies to emotions as well as external experience.
 That is, sensory experience comes via interoception too - the sensations coming from within the body, whether sensory or emotional in nature.